Women and Children Support

 Impact report for ASCENT advice service

-- Service users reported excellent outcomes as a result of Ascent A&C services, such as Increased autonomy, independence and capability; improved mental health and self-care and better parenting and relationships with children
+- Service users reported excellent outcomes as a result of Ascent A&C services, such as increased autonomy, independence and capability; improved mental health and self-care as well as better parenting and relationships with children.

 A Executive Summary can be opened at this link: